 Double-clicking on the table opens the dialogue box for editing the table.
 Enter your changes and click on "Save" to complete the action.
 Right-click on the table to find more formatting options:

-To view the previous version, you must open the section history.
-Click on the small number next to the section.
+To view the previous version, you must open the component history.
+Click on the small number next to the component.
 A dialogue box opens and you can view the previous version of the current table.
 You will also see who changed what and when.
-Click on the small number next to the section.
+Click on the small number next to the component.
 A dialogue box opens and you can view the previous version of the current table.
 You will also see who changed, what and when.